ivacf/ivanc/README.md

 ## Django server app

 Source code located under `/server`.
 This Django API provides data such as a list of apps, articles and open source repositories through a REST API.
-It also provides an admin panel that allows adding, deleting and amending data with ease.
+It also provides for an admin panel that allows adding, deleting and amending data with ease.
 It's implemented using [Django REST Framework](http://www.django-rest-framework.org/).

 #### Getting started
 * Create a Python virtual environment under `/server`.
 You can follow [this guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).